 Some faculty have reported students in their classes engaging in inappropriate behavior during live Zoom sessions.
-This has included students sharing inappropriate images via their camera or screenshare.
+This has included students sharing inappropriate images via their camera or screenshare or making inappropriate comments during synchronous class sessions.
 While Zoom is regularly updating new features and security settings, some settings that faculty have found helpful to proactively mitigate this type of behavior include:

-- Enable recommended Zoom meeting settings (See Appendix: Zoom Recommended Meeting Options) including: - Enable the waiting room feature and only admit students who are enrolled in the section into your Zoom session. - Mute participants on entry and have students use the "raise hand" feature to be called upon.
-You can then un-mute the person who needs to speak. - Create a unique meeting code with password for each class session.
+- Enable recommended Zoom meeting settings (See Appendix: Zoom Recommended Meeting Options) including: - Enable the waiting room feature and instruct students that their Zoom screen name must match the name on your class roster.
+Then, only admit students who are enrolled in the section into your Zoom session. - Mute participants on entry and have students use the "raise hand" feature to be called upon.
+You can then un-mute the person who needs to speak. - Use Zoom Authentication to ensure that only students with an InSite email account can access the meetings (See Appendix: Zoom Recommended Meeting Options, and the Zoom: Require Authentication to Join Meeting guide) - Create a unique meeting code with password for each class session.
 Post this information in your Canvas shell and do not make it publicly available outside of your Canvas shell.
 (See Appendix: Zoom Meeting Password) - Set-up your sessions to allow screensharing for the host (you) only.
-You can allow screensharing for individual students as they need it. - Record your Zoom class sessions (See Appendix: Zoom Recommended Meeting Options) - o If an incident is referred for Student Conduct review, the recording may be an important source of "evidence" for the addressing the matter. - When recording sessions, it is important to inform all students upfront that all Zoom class sessions are recorded. - As an added note, many faculty are already recording their Zoom sessions and making the recordings available in Canvas for students who missed class or wish to go back to review a lecture (a great teaching practice!) - If the chat feature is causing disruption, you can adjust it to allow participants to chat with the host only, all participants publicly, all participants publicly and privately, or no one. - o Click Chat in host controls to open the chat window. - Click the kebab icon (...) in the corner of the chat window. - See Appendix: Zoom Chat Settings - Use Breakout rooms as needed with disruptive students - o If a student is being disruptive, you can send them to a "breakout room," and join them there for an individual conversation, before returning them to the larger zoom session.
+You can allow screensharing for individual students as they need it. - Record your Zoom class sessions (See Appendix: Zoom Recommended Meeting Options) - If an incident is referred for Student Conduct review, the recording may be an important source of "evidence" for the addressing the matter. - When recording sessions, it is important to inform all students upfront that all Zoom class sessions are recorded. - As an added note, many faculty are already recording their Zoom sessions and making the recordings available in Canvas for students who missed class or wish to go back to review a lecture (a great teaching practice!) - If the chat feature is causing disruption, you can adjust it to allow participants to chat with the host only, all participants publicly, all participants publicly and privately, or no one.
+This setting can be adjusted throughout the meeting as needed. - Click Chat in host controls to open the chat window. - Click the kebab icon (...) in the corner of the chat window. - See Appendix: Zoom Chat Settings - Use Breakout rooms as needed with disruptive students - If a student is being disruptive, you can send them to a "breakout room," and join them there for an individual conversation, before returning them to the larger zoom session.

-NOTE: Zoom is regularly updating the software and some features may have modified or removed since the publication of this quick guide.
+NOTE: Zoom is regularly updating the software and some features may have been modified or removed since the publication of this quick guide.